Student studying

 Does the department provide financial assistance?

-Currently funding is available only for PhD students.
+Currently, funding is available only for PhD students.
 MA students are responsible for securing their own funding.
-If funding is an issue, we recommend looking for funded Master's programs or applying to our PhD program.
+If funding is an issue, we recommend looking for funded master's programs or applying to our PhD program.
 Please note: An MA is not needed to apply to the PhD program.
+Unfortunately, the department and University do not have any additional scholarship opportunities for incoming international students.
+However, some international students are able to obtain funding from their government or other fellowship programs.

 How much is tuition?